jzombie/pipper/README.md

 ![Python Logo](https://www.python.org/static/community_logos/python-logo-master-v3-TM.png)

-`Pipper` is a lightweight `pip` wrapper, using very minimal code written in `Bash`, which simplifies creating virtual environments, installing packages, and freezing `requirements.txt`.
+`Pipper` is a lightweight `pip` wrapper, using very minimal code written in `Bash`, which simplifies creating `Python` virtual environments, installing packages, and freezing `requirements.txt`.

 It does not aim to do anything more than that.